Launching > Launch from a form

 - Click + Add Field to add your questions (form fields).

-- Set up each field (name, type, required?, help text, options).
+- Set up each field (name, type, required?, help text, options, and default content if needed).

 - Save your changes to the template.

-- Dropdown List (pick one from a list)
+- Dropdown List (pick one from a predefined list)

 - Checklist (pick multiple from a list)